OpenSyndrome/website/content/about.md

 ---
-title: About Us
+title: About the Open Syndrome Initiative
 showDate: false
 ---

-# The Open Syndrome Initiative

 ## Our Mission